 MEF International School Izmir was established in 2004 to serve the needs of the international community living in Izmir.
 Part of a group of schools known as MEF Schools of Turkey, the school was founded by Mr. İbrahim Arıkan under the umbrella of Arıkanlı Holdings.
-MEF International School Izmir offers an international education from Cambridge International.
+MEF International

+School, Izmir offers an international education, as Cambridge International and the International Baccalaureate (IB) curricula are utilized.
+The school was recently authorized to offer the IB Diploma Programme.
 The school is accredited by CIS (Council of International Schools) and NEASC (New England Association of Schools and Colleges).

-MEF International School Izmir educates approximately 140 students aged 3 to 18 from 31 countries, all holding international passports.
+MEF International School Izmir educates approximately 155 students aged 3 to 18 from 31 countries, all holding international passports.
 Its 30 faculty members come from 10 different countries.
-Teachers hold teaching certificates with 50% having earned a master's degree.
-The school provides a first class English-medium international education with courses in English, Language Arts,

-Humanities, Natural Sciences, Mathematics, and the Arts.
+The school provides a first class English-medium international education with courses in English, Language Arts, Humanities, Natural Sciences, Mathematics, and the Arts.
 All students' needs are supported through holistic learning with the aid of the Learning Support and English Support teams.
 The school counselor provides social and emotional support and university guidance with the goal of students reaching their unique potentials.

 MEF International School Izmir provides a stimulating education that engages the strengths, learning styles and needs of its students.
 Each child develops a passion for learning while realizing intellectual, creative, social, and physical potentials.
 Our mission is to 'inspire', 'nurture' and 'challenge' students to reach their 'unique potential'.
 Children are encouraged to construct meaning from real-life situations by utilizing inquiry.
 International values are celebrated.
 Students are empowered to become confident, balanced and socially responsible individuals who contribute positively to local and global communities.
-MEF IS Izmir is currently an IB School candidate.

 Adjusting to a new country

 As exciting as it is to move to a new country and experience a new way of life, many people at some point begin to go through common stages of culture shock.
 Culture shock is the feeling of being confused or anxious that you get when you move to a different place.
 It's important to be aware of the various stages of culture shock because it can help you work towards adjusting and finding ways to support yourself during this challenging, as well as exciting adventure.

 In brief, the stages are as follows:

 Stage 1: The Honeymoon (or Tourist) Stage

 Stage 2: Shock

 Stage 3: Adjustment

 Stage 4: Acceptance or Acculturation

 Stage 5: Re-entry Shock

 For more detailed information, you can research the stages of culture shock online www.jetprogramme.org